mtamilselvan/ci.chef.iim/README.md

 end
 ```

-Installs an IBM product by using a response file.
-The template resource must be provided by the user
+Installs an IBM product by executing the IBM Installation Manager with a response file.
+The template response file resource must be provided by the user.

 ```ruby
 im_response_file = '/var/tmp/my-response-file'